V-T-Cong/SOA_FINAL/README.md

-# Restaurant Management - Order Management System
+# drug store manage System

 ## Do all the following to run the project: